Sweet Greek Christmas bread

 Instructions

 - Crack both eggs into the milk and butter mixture then whisk until combined.
-Add the egg mixture into the flour and yeast, mixing until all of the flour is incorporated.
-Begin adding the remaining flour in increments until soft dough forms.
+Slowly add the egg mixture into the flour and yeast mixture, mixing until evenly distributed.

 - After the dough has had a chance to double in volume, punch it down to deflate.
 Remove ⅓ of the dough and divide it into 8 equal pieces.
 Roll each piece of dough into eight 12" ropes.
 Form 4 twisted ropes by taking 2 ropes and twisting them together.
 Use several of the braided ropes to line the inside edge of a greased 9" round cake pan.